khzunair/newswebapplication/README.md

 - **TypeScript**: Enhance code quality and maintainability with static typing.
 - **Vite**: Enjoy fast development with Vite's blazing-fast build tooling.
 - **Tailwind CSS**: Streamline styling and design with the utility-first CSS framework.
-- **Custom Graphics and Images**: Enhance the user experience with captivating graphics and high-quality images.
 - **Integration with Trusted News Sources**: Fetch and display the latest news articles from reputable sources.

 ## Getting Started